section-engineering-education/engineering-education/articles/django-react-app/index.md

 Our application uses the `componentDidMount()` method from `React.Component` but we'll define it as an `async` function.
 This allows our use of `await` for each fetch.
 Using `await` outside of the `async` function results in a syntax error.

-`componentDidMount()` function is called by React when a component is mounted for the first time.
+The `componentDidMount()` function is called by React when a component is mounted for the first time.
 Read more about [life cycle methods in React.](https://reactjs.org/docs/react-component.html)

 In the `componentDidMount()` function we call `setState()` method to change the state of our application and `render()` the updated data loaded JSX.

-We create `renderItems()` function uses the `filter` built-in array functionalty to show the completed items from our list, `todoList`.
+We create `renderItems()` function uses the `filter` built-in array functionality to show the completed items from our list, `todoList`.
 The `filter` function takes a function to evaluate each item in the list.
 We define a variable `newItems` to store the items which we display by using the `map` functionality.

 We use a ternary conditional operator to show if an `item description` is marked as complete or not.
 A ternary operator takes three operands: a condition followed by a question mark (?), then an expression to execute if the condition is truthy followed by a colon (:), and finally the expression to execute if the condition is falsy.